opnfv/yardstick/docs/results/yardstick-opnfv-vtc.rst

 The test is declared as PASSED if all the packets are correcly received by the packet generator and they have been modified by the virtual Traffic Classifier as required.

+* Generic

+The execution of the test consists of the following actions:

+- The vTC is deployed on the OpenStack testbed;
+- The traffic generator VM is deployed on the Openstack Testbed;
+- Traffic data are relevant to the network setup;
+- Traffic is sent to the vTC;

 Conclusions and recommendations
 -------------------------------